Gleejr/Configure-ad/README.md

 </p>

 <p>
-12. Go to virtual machines, the 1st virtual machine (the machine running Windows Server/DC-1), go to networking, and go to the network interface.
+12. Navigate to "Virtual Machines," select the first virtual machine (Windows Server/DC-1), proceed to "Networking," and access the network interface.
 </p>

 <p>